eclipse-langium/langium-website/hugo/content/docs/learn/workflow/generate_ast.md

 expect(model.persons[0].name).toBe("John");
 expect(model.persons[1].name).toBe("Jane");
 expect(model.greetings).toHaveLength(2);
-//be aware of the fact that the following checks will fail, because the cross-references are not resolved yet expect(model.greetings[0].person.ref?.name).toBe("John");
+//be aware of the fact that the following checks will fail at this point, because the cross-references are not resolved yet expect(model.greetings[0].person.ref?.name).toBe("John");
 expect(model.greetings[1].person.ref?.name).toBe("Jane");
 ```